a-renzini/pygwb/docs/multiple_jobs.rst

                         Calculate omega point estimate and sigma from data.

 An important argument of the script, is the path to the job file, passed through ``--jobfile``.
 The job file is a simple ``.txt`` file and contains the different jobs, or in other words, the different stretches of data to run the analysis on.
-For concretenes, consider the case where one would want to run ``pygwb`` on 12000 seconds of data, but split this in smaller jobs.
+For concretenes, consider the case where one would want to run ``pygwb`` on 12000 seconds of data, but split into smaller jobs.
 The job file could then look as follows:

 .. code-block:: shell